Causality-Driven Slow-Down and Speed-Up of Diffusion in Non-Markovian Temporal Networks: Acknowledgements

-\paragraph*{Acknowledgements.} We acknowledge feedback by R. Burkholz on the manuscript.
-I.S. and R.P. acknowledge support by SNF project CR\_31I1\_140644.
-N.W., A.G. and F.S. acknowledge support by EU-FET project MULTIPLEX 317532.
+I.S. acknowledges financial support by SNF project CR\_31I1\_140644.
+I.S. and R.P. acknowledge support by the COST action TD1210 KNOWeSCAPE.
+N.W., A.G. and F.S. acknowledge financial support by EU-FET project MULTIPLEX 317532.
+The authors acknowledge feedback on the manuscript by R. Burkholz.